Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Execution Path

 The operational review focused on asset visibility, position conversion, fee settlement, and final withdrawal.
-This public version intentionally omits access-method details and should be read as an evidence review, not an implementation guide.
+This public version intentionally omits access-method details and should be read as a reconstruction example, not an implementation guide.

 Observed sequence